 .
-It is known mainly for having only female player models, and for having not been updated in over six years
+It is known mainly for having only female player models, and for having not been updated in over eight years

 .
 You can play it here